 WeWork’s business model is so unusual it has several names.
 Reporters call the business co-working or space-sharing.
 WeWork, however, uses the term Space-as-a-Service.
 Competitor IWG uses the term flexible space.

 That means WeWork rents five different types of office space.
-The difference between WeWork and a traditional landlord is that WeWork rents office space on a flexible basis.
+The difference between WeWork and a traditional landlord is that WeWork rents office space flexibly.

-WeWork can provide an office or a meeting room for a few hours or days or a long-term lease.
+WeWork can provide an office or meeting room for a few hours, days, or a long-term lease.
 Another difference is that WeWork sells memberships that give members access to its properties worldwide.

-A New York WeWork member can fly to London and use the WeWork office in that city during a business trip.
+A New York WeWork member can fly to London and use the WeWork office during a business trip.
 WeWork makes money by selling two kinds of membership: All-Access and On-Demand.
 All-Access members pay a flat rate for the use of any WeWork facility.
 On-Demand members only pay for the office space they use.
-WeWork generates other revenues by renting additional services such as conference rooms to members and selling tickets to events.
+WeWork generates other revenues by renting additional services, such as conference rooms to members and selling tickets to events.